 Their rCup is leak-proof and has a push open/close lid.
-Nice designs and a price of around £12.
+Nice designs and a great price.
 The company also makes tide clocks, plant pots, house signs and more, all out of recycled materials.

 When I first researched and wrote this round-up, bamboo cups were fairly rare.
 They’re everywhere now, but not all can stand up to our tests!